Pac-12 Women’s Gymnastics Championships: Utah Utes Seek To Defend Title

 Gymnasts for the University of Utah are greedy about wanting the Pac-12 Championship.

-Then again, as The Salt Lake Tribune reported, they’ve won three of the last four.
+Then again, as the Salt Lake Tribune reported, they’ve won three of the last four.

 “We’d like to have it stay in Salt Lake,” senior Maddy Stover told the Tribune.

-The Utes’ effort to hold onto the conference title, which it also won last year, ensues Saturday in Tucson, where the championships are taking place, according to the Pac-12.
+The Utes’ effort to hold onto the conference title, which it also won last year, ensues Saturday in Tucson, where the championships are taking place, according to the Pac-12 website.

 Utah, which is ranked fourth in the country, is the second seed behind UCLA.
-But the Utes likes their shot of being championships again because they won a match against the Bruins this year and also ended play before the championships by beating a tough Georgia squad with a season-high of 198.15, the Tribune reported.
+But the Utes like their shot of being champions again because they won a match against the Bruins this year and also ended play before the championships by beating a tough Georgia squad with a season-high of 198.15.

 “We are in the best position possible to succeed,” junior MaKenna Merrell-Giles told the Tribune.
 “We are on a high right now, and we want to keep that rolling.”

 But Utah’s moxie isn’t there as much to the extent that it has big heads.
-The Utes were was surprisingly beaten by Cal just a handful of weeks back and the 10th-ranked Bears and No. 8 Washington also are competing Saturday night.
-Arizona State, Arizona, Oregon State and Stanford faced off before that Saturday, according to the Tribune.
+The Utes were surprisingly beaten by Cal just a handful of weeks back and the 10th-ranked Bears and No. 8 Washington also are competing Saturday night.
+Arizona State, Arizona, Oregon State, and Stanford faced off before that Saturday.

 “We know we can’t let our guard down,” senior Tiffani Lewis told the Tribune.
 “We know that staying at the top is the hardest part.”

 Both Stover and Lewis remarked that Utah must have the vision that the playoff is merely an additional competition.
-But Utah admitted they understand this is not a normal meet.
-Because, of course, taking the Pac-12 title wouldn’t just provide pride, but also lift the Utes closer to their objective of being in the run for the NCAA championship, the Tribune reported.
+But Utah admitted they understand this is not a normal meet because, of course, taking the Pac-12 title wouldn’t just provide pride, but also lift the Utes closer to their objective of being in the run for the NCAA championship.

-Utah was down that it placed fifth at the national competition last season and have been inspired by that this year, according to the Tribune.
+Utah was down that it placed fifth at the national competition last season and has been inspired by that this year, according to the Tribune.

 There’s a change in the Utes with the championships having arrived, junior Kari Lee told the Tribune.